 - Physician services for the medical direction of the patient’s care

-- Regular home visits by registered nurses and licensed vocational nurses, hospice aides, and homemakers
+- Regular home visits by registered nurses and licensed vocational nurses and hospice aides

 - Medical equipment such as hospital beds and oxygen